 The Downsides of Somatic Therapy

 Touch in therapy is a major ethical concern.
-There have been some researchers that have had concerns about the use of touch in some forms of somatic therapy, such as massage therapy.
+There have been some researchers who have had concerns about the use of touch in some forms of somatic therapy, such as massage therapy.
 While some individuals assert that therapeutic techniques involving physical contact with the therapist result in pain reduction and the release of tension, some people, such as those affected by sexual abuse, may have significant issues with being physically touched as a way to alleviate symptoms from their trauma.

 The use of touch could have the unintended effect of rendering therapy sessions frightening, arousing, or sexual.
 This could even contribute to the development of greater transference and countertransference issues within the therapeutic relationship.
 So, for this type of treatment to be effective, both the therapist and the individual in treatment must consent and be comfortable with the use of touch, while possessing the capacity to learn how to develop their body awareness despite the physical engagement.

-While it may not be the default course of treatment by most therapists, there is certainly cause to believe that somatic therapy can very effective in treating a variety of mental and physical health conditions, particularly PTSD and it’s accompanying ailments.
+While it may not be the default course of treatment by most therapists, there is certainly cause to believe that somatic therapy can be very effective in treating a variety of mental and physical health conditions, particularly PTSD and its accompanying ailments.
 If this therapeutic approach seems appropriate for you or someone in your care, consult with a mental health professional to learn more.

 - Payne, P., Levine, P. A., & Crane-Godreau, M. A. (2015).
 Somatic experiencing: using interoception and proprioception as core elements of trauma therapy.
-Frontiers in psychology, 6, 93. https://doi.org/10.3389/fpsyg.2015.00093
+Frontiers in Psychology, 6, 93. https://doi.org/10.3389/fpsyg.2015.00093

 - Cohen S. L. (2011).
 Coming to our senses: the application of somatic psychology to group psychotherapy.
 International journal of group psychotherapy, 61(3), 396–413. https://doi.org/10.1521/ijgp.2011.61.3.396